East Patel Nagar: Area

 The main hospital in the region is Sardar Patel Hospital, a government facility.
-B.L.Kapoor Memorial Hospital is another hospital that is very close to East Patel Nagar.
+The B.L.Kapoor Memorial Hospital is another hospital that is very close to East Patel Nagar.

 Jaypee Siddharth Hotel is a five star hotel located at one end of East Patel Nagar.

-The main cinema hall in this region is Satyam Cineplex in West Patel Nagar region.
-There used to be another hall in the region by the name of Vivek Cinema, which was demolished to construct the Patel Nagar Metro Station.
+The main cinema hall in this region is Satyam Cineplex.
+It is located in West Patel Nagar.

+Vivek Cinema was another hall located here but it was demolished to construct the Patel Nagar Metro Station.
 There is another hall by the name of Rachna in the Rajendra Place region, but it has not been operational for several years.

 Metro station

 There are two metro stations in or near East Patel Nagar: Patel Nagar and Rajendra Place.
-Patel Nagar Metro Station is suitable for traveling to some parts of South, East, and West Patel Nagar.

-Rajendra Place Metro Station is suitable for travelling to Rajendra Place, Rajendra Nagar, eastern part of East and South Patel Nagar.

 Politics

 East Patel Nagar comes under the jurisdiction of New Delhi Lok Sabha Constituency.
 The current MP is Meenakshi Lekhi of the Bhartiya Janata Party.

 As far as Vidhan Sabha is concerned, East Patel Nagar falls under Patel Nagar constituency.
 The current MLA is Raaj Kumar Anand of the Aam Aadmi Party.
 He succeeded Hazari Lal Chauhan, who also was a part of Aam Aadmi Party.